-Spicy bits of vegan sausage lend an authentic flair to this simple vegetarian take on a Creole-Cajun classic.
+Spicy bits of vegan sausage lend an authentic flair to this simple vegan take on Jambalaya, a Creole-Cajun classic.
 Serve with any type of coleslaw and fresh corn bread for a hearty, satisfying dinner.
-Adapted from Great American Vegetarian.
+Photos by Evan Atlas.

 Serves: 6 to 8